JarrLane/Offensive_Meeting_Content/Containers_explained/containers.md

 ![image](https://github.com/user-attachments/assets/69904030-846b-4079-b379-f9168c25203b)

 We found our image, its pretty big but I probably couldve optimized it more, you can always delete images when you are done if they are taking up too much space.
+(Jarrett 4 hours later here, it turns out you can instead use FROM python:3.10-slim and that makes the size much less)

 ### Run a container from our image